 Shaving soaps have been around for centuries way before the shaving creams and gels were around.
 Men who prefer a close shave like to use shaving soaps as they make a very fine layer when applied to the face.
 Not to mention using a brush to lather the shaving soap on your face is an experience in itself that you just don’t get when using a gel or cream.
 But probably the most distinct feature of shaving soaps that makes them stand out is that they don’t go bad even if you store them for years granted that you store the shaving soap correctly.

 Shaving soaps are meant to be kept in the containers they come in and unlike regular soap, they dry up if left exposed for a long period of time.
-So in order to safely store away your shaving soap, you need to follow the instructions below:

 - Clean any excess leather or external particles from the shaving soap before storing it.